 What is the something you wish people would know about people with special needs?

-When it comes to being interested about another family that’s different than yours, it’s ok to be curious as long as its done respectfully.
-If you don’t think you’re capable of that, don’t put yourself in that position.
+When it comes to being interested in another family that's different than yours, it's ok to be curious as long as it's done respectfully.
+If you don't think you're capable of that, don't put yourself in that position.

 Tell us how you came to be involved with Fun and Function.